edu-gp/annotation_tool/README.md

 - `CLOUDSDK_COMPUTE_REGION`: The GCP region, e.g. "us-central1".
 You must set this in order for Google AI Platform to work.
 - `GCP_PROJECT_ID`: The id of the current project on GCP.
 - `DB_URL_FOR_MIGRATION`: The link to the database instance when running migration.
-- `BACKEND_LOGGER`: The logger name for the alchemy backend server.
+- `ADMIN_SERVER_LOGGER`: The logger name for the alchemy admin server.
-- `FRONTEND_LOGGER`: The logger name for the alchemy frontend server.
+- `ANNOTATION_SERVER_LOGGER`: The logger name for the alchemy annotation server.
 - `INFERENCE_OUTPUT_PUBSUB_TOPIC_DEV`: The PubSub topic name for inference output on the dev stage.
 - `INFERENCE_OUTPUT_PUBSUB_TOPIC_BETA`: The PubSub topic name for inference output on the beta stage.
 - `INFERENCE_OUTPUT_PUBSUB_TOPIC_PROD`: The PubSub topic name for inference output on the prod stage.